haiwera-silk-cd/magento-devdocs/_includes/comp-man/dependency.md

 *	[The Component Dependency Check status never changes](#trouble-depend-state)

 ### Conflicting dependencies {#trouble-depend-conflict}
-The message `We found conflicting component dependencies` displays if Composer cannot determine which components to install or update.
+The message `We found conflicting component dependencies` displays if Composer cannot determine which 组件 to install or update.
 To resolve component dependency issues, you should be a technical person who thoroughly understands how Composer works.

 Following is a sample failure message: